Computer Science

 The course involves both theoretical and practical elements.

-Teaching will involve a great deal of practical programming, especially when your programming skills are being developed.
+Teaching will involve a great deal of practical programming, especially when your programming skills are being developed, this will develop your skills for the Non-exam assessment.

 Your Future